 - Tezos (XTZ) -87%

-Ethereum maxi’s and the Core team are constantly discussing “optimistic rollups” like Arbitrum and Optimism (OP) as the next stage of scaling for Ethereum.
-They’re literally telling you where to look – but understanding how they work and the differences between rollup chains is complicated.
-Optimism has a governance token in the wild while there’s still rumors of an Arbitru airdrop to people who bridge in and take Arbitrum dApps for a spin (ARB token launched March 2023!).
+Ethereum maxi’s and the Core team are constantly discussing “optimistic rollups” like Arbitrum (ARB) and Optimism (OP) as the next stage of scaling for Ethereum.
+They’re literally telling you where to look - but understanding how they work and the differences between rollup chains is complicated.
+Optimism has a governance token in the wild while there’s still rumors of an Arbitrum airdrop to people who bridge in and take Arbitrum dApps for a spin (ARB token launched March 2023!).

 If roll-up tech hodls up, this could spell trouble for alt L1’s like Avalanche, Solana, Cosmos, Fantom etc. who are all positioned as “ETH Killers”.
 They’ll need to find their own unique value propositions to survive.